gravitational/teleport/rfd/0175-static-host-users.md

 then watch the cache for new and updated users.
 Nodes will use the labels in the `static_host_user`s to filter out those that don't apply to them, with the same logic that currently determines access with roles.
 Updated `static_host_user`s override the existing user.

+Nodes that disable host user creation (by setting `ssh_service.disable_create_host_user` to true in their config) will ignore `static_host_user`s entirely.

+### Deletion

-Delete events from the cache will signal the node to delete the created user.
+Delete events from the cache will signal the node to delete a created user.
+If the user is still in use (i.e. someone is logged in as it), it will be added to the `teleport-delete` group.
+Teleport will periodically delete `teleport-delete` users as it does with expired `teleport-system` users.
+Teleport users will not be able to log in as a host user if it is marked for deletion.

 To facilitate deletion, `static_host_user`s will be keyed under their login in the backend, i.e. `hostUsers/<login>/<resource-name>`.

-Nodes that disable host user creation (by setting `ssh_service.disable_create_host_user` to true in their config) will ignore `static_host_user`s entirely.
+### Product usage

+The session start PostHog event can be extended to include a flag indicating whether or not the host user for an SSH session was created by Teleport (for both static and non-static host users).

 ### Security